Richland, Washington: World War II

-In 1954 Harold Orlando Monson was elected the first mayor of Richland and traveled to Washington, D.C., to negotiate increased rights (such as private home ownership) for citizens in military cities across the country.

 Richland's link to the Army Engineers is suggested by its street nomenclature; many of the streets are named after famous engineers.
 The main street (George Washington Way) is named after the first president, who was a surveyor; Stevens Drive is named after John Frank Stevens, chief engineer of the Panama Canal and Stevens Pass; Goethals Drive is named after George W. Goethals, designer of the Panama Canal; and Thayer Drive is named after Sylvanus Thayer, superintendent of West Point and later founder of the Thayer School of Engineering at Dartmouth College.
-The rule is that if alphabet houses reside on a given street, it is named either after an engineer or a type of tree.
+The rule is that if alphabet houses reside on a given street, they are named after an engineer or a type of tree.

-The end of the war
+Cold War era

 With the end of the war, the Hanford workers' camp, originally located 15 mi north of Richland at the old Hanford town site, was closed down.
 Although many of the workers moved away as the war effort wound down, some of them moved to Richland, offsetting the depopulation that might otherwise have occurred.
+Management of the Hanford site and Richland itself was transferred to General Electric.